 - Have your exhaust system inspected for grease buildup.
 The NFPA Fire Code calls for quarterly inspections of systems in high-volume operations and semiannual inspections in moderate-volume operations.
 Monthly inspections are required for exhaust systems serving solid-fuel cooking equipment, like wood- or charcoal-burning ovens.

-Food Truck Fire Safety Staff Training
+Fire Safety Basics: Staff Training

 - Find and use a fire extinguisher appropriately.
 An acronym you may find helpful is PAST – pull out the pin, aim at the base, make a sweeping motion, (be) ten feet away.